Pack your clubs; you've got a tee time in Rochester, NY

 Golf Magazine ranked Rochester, NY as the #10 Best Golf City in the U.S.--and #1 for Golf Affordability.
 There's so much fabulous golf to play here you may have to make a couple of trips to get it all in!

-Here is a complete list of Rochester area golf courses: Golf Rochester Guide
+Here is a complete list of Rochester area golf courses to book your tee times: Golf Rochester Guide

 A Golfer's Paradise

 Accessibility- Courses are easy to get to and easy to get on--No long commutes or waits for tee times

 Over 60 Semi-Private & Public Courses- Available for play for any player's level and motivation--all within a 45-minute drive from the center of the city

 Top 10 Golf Courses- Rochester boasts some of the best golf courses in New York rated among the top ten in the state by Golf Digest